110th Wing prepares Airmen trainees for Air National Guard careers

-U.S. Air Force Senior Master Sgt.
-Timothy Aplin (left) and Senior Master Sgt.
-Robert Parks, 110th Wing, Battle Creek Air National Guard Base, speaks to members with the 110th Student Flight, Battle Creek, Michigan, Jan.
+U.S. Air Force trainees assigned to the 110th Student Flight, 110th Wing, Battle Creek Air National Guard Base, learn Air Force and Air National Guard procedures, Battle Creek, Michigan, Jan.
 8, 2022.
 Student Flight is a program designed to educate new members on military customs and courtesies, Air Force rank structure, Air Force core values, the Airman’s Creed, and overall preparation for Basic Military Training.
-(U.S. Air National Guard photo by Master Sgt.
+(U.S. Air National Guard video by Master Sgt.
 David Eichaker)

 |Date Taken: